Skip to Main Content

 - INTERACT WITH THE FULL TEXT YOU CAPTURED -

 You can highlight text in two ways, create notes, and as the number of captured items grows, use tools to help manage them.
-Just double click on any of the tiny PDF icons in a Zotero list to begin using it.
-It also works with EPUB full text and website snapshots.
+Just double click on any captured full text item in a Zotero list to begin using it.

 A large screen shot of a PDF article open in Zotero's built-in reader.
 There are three panels numbered left to right 1-3 whose contents are explained below.